Cooper Fiscus-van Rossum

 I am the esports coach for Castle View high school in Colorado.
 By consulting with the Colorado State Athletics Association, I helped bring esports to Colorado and make it an official state-sanctioned, varsity sport.
 Additionally, I founded the Coach Rivals discord community to provide coach-to-coach learning opportunity wherein experienced coaches teach new coaches the ins and outs of League of Legends by competing in summer seasons.

 Hi!
-I’m Erin Perez and I teach math and science at Marlborough, an indpendent girl’s school in Los Angeles, California.
-I’ve been a gamer for over 30 years, and am a big fan of eSports events, so when our students wanted to begin competing in eSports, I was asked to be the team’s gameplay coach.
-Many of my gamers also participate in one of Marlborough’s four robotics teams, where the program includes an outreach component, and they have already asked to carry that tradition over into the foundation of our eSports program.
-I can’t wait to tell them that I have signed on to work with the PHNX Foundation!
-Marlborough’s new mission statement, “Equity Leads Education,” and the student-led desire to support more women and underserved communities in eSports just makes helping to build both programs at the same time a great fit for me, and I am ever so excited to get started!
+I’m Erin Perez and I teach math and science at Marlborough, an independent girl’s school in Los Angeles, California.
+I’ve been a gamer for over 30 years, and am a big fan of esports events, so I was asked to help found Marlborough’s esports program and coached for 2 years.
+Marlborough’s mission statement, “Equity Leads Education,” and the student-led desire to support more women and underserved communities in esports just makes contributing to both programs a great fit for me, and I am ever so excited to support teams across the country!

 I am a Math and Computer Science Teacher at Hopatcong High School, in Hopatcong NJ, as well as the Hopatcong Chiefs esports coach.
 I’ve created and run a games club for the past few years, which has now transitioned into a fully fledged esports program at the high school level.
 As the Director of Career and Technical Education for NJ’s NASEF affiliate program, Garden State Esports, I will be focused on developing and piloting Career and Technical Education minded curriculum, projects, and competitions to help broaden the scope of what an esports program can be.